madhusudhan0212/SelfDrivingCar/AdvancedLaneFinding-P4/writeup.md

 #### 4. Identify lane-line pixels

-I did this in functions `get_pixelpositions_withSlidigWindow()` and `get_pixelpositions_withPreviousLinefits()` in lines 244 through 327 in my code in `AdvancedLaneFinding.py`.
+I did this in functions `get_pixelpositions_withSlidigWindow()` and `get_pixelpositions_withPreviousLinefits()` in lines 340 through 427 in my code in `AdvancedLaneFinding.py`.
 The first method used sliding windows approach to identify lane lines.
 The second method takes in previous frame's predicted lines and narrows its search area to find lane lines in new frame.
 Both functions return identify and return current image's x and y pixel positions of left and right lane.
 The pixel points are then used to fit lane lines with 2nd order polynomial.
 Below image shows the sliding window approach used and lane lines pixels identified and fit lines

+Then both left and right lines are then subjected to sanity checks.
+* The previous predicted line and current predicted line are with in close margin
+* The predicted line is not in unexpected areas

+If the sanity check fails then predictions from previous frames are used.
+If sanity check fails continuosly for more than 7 frames then lanes are identified from scrath using sliding window.

 ![alt text][image6]

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in function `get_curve_offset()` in lines 348 through 375 in my code in `AdvancedLaneFinding.py`.
+I did this in function `get_curve_offset()` in lines 447 through 474 in my code in `AdvancedLaneFinding.py`.
 To identify vehicl position with respect to center, I calculated lane center and image center in meters and did subraction.
 For radius curvature, i identified the curvature for both left and right lanes and used minimum of both to display on output image.

 #### 6. final output

-I implemented this step in function `draw_output_image()` in lines 383 through 407 in my code in `AdvancedLaneFinding.py`.
+I implemented this step in function `draw_output_image()` in lines 481 through 505 in my code in `AdvancedLaneFinding.py`.
 In this step, i warped the detected lane boundaries back onto the original image and added position and curvature strings back onto original image

 Here is an example of my result on a test image: